-3. docun nented by the following: (Check applicable statement) My relevant qualifications, including dates, location, extent, and type of experience, are listed in my most recent curriculum vitae (CV), which is attached to this Agreement and which will be maintained by the sponsor (sponsor-investigator) of the corresponding IDE application.
+3. docum I have the appropriate, relevant qualifications to conduct and to oversee the conduct of the investigation as ented by the following: (Check applicable statement) My relevant qualifications, including dates, location, extent, and type of experience, are listed in my most recent curriculum vitae (CV), which is attached to this Agreement and which will be maintained by the sponsor (sponsor-investigator) of the corresponding IDE application.
 4. My curriculum vitae (CV) does not reflect my relevant qualifications, therefore attached to this Agreement is a statement of my relevant experience (including dates, location(s), extent, and type of experience) which will be maintained by the sponsor (sponsor-investigator) of the corresponding IDE application.
 There are no reasons to question my ability to oversee the appropriate conduct of this clinical investigation.
 (Check applicable statement.)
 I have never participated in an investigation or other research activity which was terminated (disqualified) by FDA, the IRB (or equivalent), or sponsor of a study due to a non-compliance issue.
 I have participated in an investigation or other research activity which was terminated (disqualified) by FDA, the this termination and my role in the respective problems or issues and the resolution of these problems or issues are summarized in an attachment to this Agreement.